bulletmark/edir/README.md

     In simple terms, remember that files are processed before directories so you can rename files into a different directory and then delete the original directory, all in one edit.

+## Renames and Deletes in a GIT Repository

+When working within a [Git](https://git-scm.com/) repository, you likely want to `git mv` instead of `mv` and `git rm` instead of `rm` so `edir` adds a `-g/--git` option for this.

+You can also specify `--git-auto` option which does git moves and deletes automatically if invoked from within a Git repository, otherwise if not in a repository then `edir` works normally.
+This option exists so users can choose to set this as a default option, see the section below on how to set default options.
+If you set `--git-auto` as the default, then you can use `-G/--no-git-auto` to turn that option off temporarily.

 ## Installation